AlexSabourinDev/cranberry_blog/StretchyReflections.md

 We need to find out how much light reaches the viewer!

-To find out, we need to know how much light each microfacet reflects towards the viewer.
+To find out, we need to know how much light each microfacet reflects towards our view direction.
 Since we assumed that our surface was made up of tiny little perfect mirrors, only a single exact orientation of mirror will reflect light to our viewer.
 Every other mirror will not contribute to what our viewer sees.

 ![](StretchyReflections_Assets/MirrorSurface_HitsEye.PNG)

 We need to know how many of these microfacets are facing in that direction.
-I.e. what is the proportion of microfacets with that direction.

 Once we have that proportion, determining the amount of light received by our viewer for a particular light direction is simply a matter of multiplying the total amount of light by the proportion of microfacets that align with the "right" orientation.